 Difference Between LAN, MAN, And WAN

-It consists of a group of computers and devices connected together.
+It consists of a group of computers and Pointing devices connected together.
 Usually, connect computers within the same building.
 Communication between them should be high-speed and relatively expensive.

 Usually, larger networks consist of several buildings in the same city or town.

 Similar to MAN, but not limited to a single geographic area, state or country borders and can cover almost the complete world.
 A WAN connects several LANs.
 High speed and expensive.
 The Internet is an example of a global public WAN.

 Following are the major advantages and disadvantages of the Metropolitan Area Network: